axwilliamson-godaddy/2024-Docker-Bootcamp/README.md

 docker run --name redis -d redis:latest
 ```

 This should spit out the docker image id, which is a unique identifier for the container.
+That's literally how easy it can be to run a Docker image.

 ### View Redis in container list